mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 ## 1. PURPOSE

-The purpose of this Letter of Interest is to notify industry, academia and other stakeholders of Canada’s intention to:
+The purpose of this Letter of Interest (LOI) is to notify industry of GC’s intention to:
 - issue a Call for Proposals (CFP) in relation to the Treasury Board of Canada Secretariat’s Open by Default Pilot Portal;
 - to provide advance notice of the challenges (see section 3.1 for details of both challenges) for which Canada intends to seek proposals; and
 - to provide industry the opportunity to give written feedback on the requirement and procurement strategy.